bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 No other input types (Pandas dataframe, CSV, remote Iceberg reads, etc.) are currently supported on GPU.
 Those reads run on CPU.

-Limit, sampling, CTEs, sorting, quantiles, and union are not currently supported.
+Limit, sampling, CTEs, sorting, and quantiles are not currently supported.

 ## Important Per-Feature Caveats